Updated March 2, 2025

 The idea is for investors to pool funds to invest in a rental house.
 Arrived will take care of the tenants, property managers, and maintenance.
 You don't need to worry about the day-to-day stuff.

-Arrived Homes has a 1% annual management fee.
-There's also a property management fee that's 8% of the rent.
+Arrived Homes has a 0.1% - 0.30% per quarter AUM fee.[13]
+There's also a property management fee that's 8% of the gross rental income for single-family residential properties and 15% to 25% for vacation rentals.[14]

 Groundfloor is legit.
 They are one of a few crowdfunding platforms that offer real estate-backed debt instead of equity.
 The 10% returns are on par with many equity real estate investments.

-They offer all this with no investor fees, very low minimums, and no accreditation requirements.
+They offer all this with low investor fees, low minimums, and no accreditation requirements.

 But as with all investments, there is risk.
 The biggest risks are defaults (or even foreclosure).
 But having the actual house as collateral will reduce your losses.